rameztawfik/Scheduler-AI-assistant/README.md

 # Scheduler-AI-assistant
 Concept repo for the usage of an AI as an assistant chat bot for the the project manger, construction mangers and stakeholders to follow up on the planned and actual project status.
+Data were exported from Primavera P6 from an older real construction project.
+Headers naming are very case sensetive.

 # Local LLM Fine-Tuning Guide (assumed 8 GB GPU)